CIS 5511. Programming Techniques

 1. The idea

-Take the matrix-chain multiplication problem as example: inspired by the "3-matrix" example, a greedy algorithm may "reduce" the largest dimension in each step, which in the "6-matrix" example leads to the solution ((A1*A2)*A3)*(A4*(A5*A6)), which is not optimal.
+Take the planning matrix-chain multiplication problem as example: inspired by the first example, a greedy algorithm may "reduce" the largest dimension in each step, which in the second example leads to the solution ((A1*A2)*A3)*(A4*(A5*A6)), which is not optimal.

-Unlike dynamic programming, a greedy algorithm may fail to find the optimal solution, though it usually finds a pretty good one, and runs much faster than an algorithm using dynamic programming.
+Unlike dynamic programming, a greedy algorithm may fail to find the optimal solution, though it often finds a reasonably good one, and runs much faster than an algorithm using dynamic programming.

 2. Example: Activity Selection